bootdotdev/blog/content/jobs/how-to-get-python-job.md

 2. Make sure you're using a good command line interface (built-in Windows command line is terrible).
 3. Learn how to use the CLI.
 4. Set up a GitHub repo.
 5. Set up Git so you have reproducibility and code history.
+You might need to [learn Git](https://www.boot.dev/courses/learn-git) first!
 6. Make sure your filesystem is set up in a well-organized way that makes sense and isn't haphazard.
 7. Make your first commit.
 8. Install and run Python

-**Where you can learn it**: We published a [full setup guide on Boot.dev](https://boot.dev/courses/build-local-dev-environment-python) that will take from zero to a complete professional setup.
+**Where you can learn it**: We published a [full setup guide on Boot.dev](https://www.boot.dev/courses/build-bookbot-python) that will take from zero to a complete professional setup.
 I also like Microsoft's [guide](https://learn.microsoft.com/en-us/windows/dev-environment/).
 They cover different types of languages and environments.

 **Data structures and algorithms**: How do you put data somewhere?
 How do you get it back out?
 What if you need to process that data in some way?
 The answer to all those nebulous questions is "data structures."